To open articles, click title links

 We take an in-depth look at MOTU's most affordable Firewire audio interface yet.

-If you've ever fancied creating your own VST plug-in synths and effects, Outsim's slick development tool might just have made the process that bit easier.
+If you've ever fancied creating your own VST plug-in synths and effects, Outsim's slick development tool might just have made the process that bit easier for PC users.

 Analogue Modelling Synthesizer